SCIENCE

 This class will have limited opportunities for neurotypical students who have a desire to come alongside neurodivergent students to create a supportive team to complete projects.

-MS Science: Geology/Biology (Real Science 4 Kids)
+MS Science: Physics/Chemistry (Real Science 4 Kids)

 6th-8th Grade